Early FAFSA and IRS Data Retrieval Process

 We recommend you utilize the IRS Data Retrieval Process.
 If you are selected for verification, in many cases you will not have to submit copies of tax transcripts before your financial aid eligibility is finalized.

 This tutorial will guide you through using the IRS Data Retrieval Tool*.

 * Credit for this video goes to the University of California at Santa Barbara

-- An applicant or applicant’s parent who have had a change in marital status after the end of the tax year on December 31, 2011.
+- An applicant or applicant’s parent who had a change in marital status after December 31, 2014.